 NewLogger, but for some reason

-we can't update the old component to use it.
+you can't update the old component to use it.

 When the old component logs a message with

-we want the singleton instance of
+you'd like the singleton instance of

 NewLogger to handle it instead.